McNamara–Taylor mission: Meetings with Lodge

 During the briefings that Lodge made to McNamara and Taylor, the ambassador repeated his previously expressed doubts about the potential effectiveness of aid suspension as a lever against Diệm.
 He also expressed his concern that the foreign aid bill that was being tabled in US Congress could be halted due to negative sentiment over Diệm's repressions of the Buddhists.
 During the visit, Lodge reiterated in his cables to Washington that he felt that an aid suspension could backfire on the United States by alienating the population as well as the regime.
 Aware that an aid suspension was a potential recommendation of the mission's report, the USAID director Brent also openly expressed his concerns over such move.
-Both opinions were regarded as important because McNamara and Taylor had been specifically charged by the Kennedy with examining ways to make American aid better facilitate US foreign policy goals objectives.
+Both opinions were regarded as important because McNamara and Taylor had been specifically charged by Kennedy with examining ways to make American aid better facilitate US foreign policy goals objectives.
 Lodge and Brent tabled papers which included a program-by-program consideration of the impact of an aid suspension.